survivejs/audio-katas/katas/kata-02.md

 10. Optional - Add a window for displaying and debugging application state
 11. Optional - Add a way to save oscillators
 12. Optional - Add a way to duplicate oscillators and play multiple at once
-13. Optional - Visualize oscillation in a separate window
-14. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters (volume, frequence for example) of a waveform using a single control.
+13. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters (volume, frequence for example) of a waveform using a single control.
 A 2D slider is a good choice for this.

 ## Reference